spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

 6. Select whether to schedule the auto upgrade once a day or at a specific time.

->**Note**: Once you schedule the auto-upgrade once a day, you cannot add a schedule for a specific time, and the **Scheduled Auto-Upgrade** button is grayed.
+>**Note**: Once you schedule the auto-upgrade once a day, you cannot add a schedule for a specific time, and the **Scheduled Auto-Upgrade** button is grayed out.
 >
 > <img src="https://docs.spot.io/ocean/_media/auto-upgrade-when-to.png" />